 Proper referencing involves giving your reader essential information about the sources quoted in your text (cf. Beins 2012: 4).
 Thus, the reader of your paper or thesis can easily trace back your sources and access them if needed.
-The APA citation style is just one referencing system among others that can be used as a guideline for referencing.
+The APA citation style is just one of many referencing systems that can be used as a guideline for referencing.

 The Publication Manual of the American Psychological Association (short: APA) was originally developed for the field of psychology (cf. Madigan et al. 1995: 428).
 However, it is widely used in other fields of study as well.

-Even though the APA citation style originated in the natural sciences, it is commonly used in the humanities these days (cf. Samac et al. 2014: 115).
+Even though the APA citation style originated in the natural sciences, it is now commonly used in the humanities (cf. Samac et al. 2014: 115).